anko/partser/readme.markdown

 > }
 > ```

-### Using an immutable environment object

-Instead of directly assigning to your parse environment object, you may be able to avoid bugs in complex implementations by treating your parse environment as _immutable_.
-When parsers want to change the environment, they would create a new environment in which to make changes using `p.subEnv`.

-However, `p.subEnv` is not enough in situations where you want to pass an extended environment object forward through a sequence of parsers in `p.seq` or `p.times`.

-If you want to do this, just have your parser pass back the new environment object as part of the parse result, and pass the `chainEnv` argument to `p.seq` or `p.times`, to define how to extract from the previous parser's result the environment object to use for the next parser.
+### Passing the environment through a parser sequence

+By default, the same environment given to `p.seq`/`p.times` will be passed to each sequenced parser.

+When using sub-environments (`p.subEnv`), you may want some `p.seq`/`p.times` parsers to pass the repeated parser's modified sub-environment forward from each iteration to the next.
+You can do this with the optional `chainEnv` argument.

 The `chainEnv` argument should be a function.
-It is called with 2 parameters:
+It will be called with 2
+parameters:

- - `value`; a successful result of the sequenced parser, and
+ - `value`: A successful result of the previous parser.
- - `env`; the environment object as it is currently.
+ - `env`: The previous environment object (whatever the environment passed to the previous parser was as it returned).

 Your `chainEnv` function should return whatever should be passed as the environment object to the next parser in the sequence.